Commando-Brando/SecondBrain/Second_Brain/Books/Pragmatic Programmer/C7 While You Are Coding.md

 - You have very limited brain power in a day at a certain point problem solving has very diminishing returns and you should just call it a day instead of working late, listen to your brain/body when it says it has had enough and needs to process the info

 ## Not just your code
-Basically when reading someone else's code that codes different not worse/better but different try to understand the patterns they are applying and how they are thinking to get to this solution and it can help you understand other code better and potentially learn something new
+Basically when reading someone else's code that codes different not worse/better but different try to understand the patterns they are applying and how they are thinking to get to this solution and it can help you understand other code better and potentially learn something new.

 ## Deliberate Programming
 - Always be aware of what you are doing.
 Fred let things get slowly out of hand, until he ended up boiled, like the frog on page 8.
 - Can you explain the code, in detail, to a more junior programmer?
 If not, perhaps you are relying on coincidences.
 - Don’t code in the dark.
 Build an application you don’t fully grasp, or use a technology you don’t understand, and you’ll likely be bitten by coincidences.
 If you’re not sure why it works, you won’t know why it fails.
 - Document your assumptions.
 Topic 23, Design by Contract, on page 104, can help clarify your assumptions in your own mind, as well as help communicate them to others.
 - Don’t just test your code, but test your assumptions as well.
-Don’t guess;
-actually try it.
+Don’t guess; actually try it.
 Write an assertion to test your assumptions (see Topic 25, Assertive Programming, on page 115).
 If your assertion is right, you have improved the documentation in your code.
 If you discover your assumption is wrong, then count yourself lucky.
 - Prioritize your effort.
 Spend time on the important aspects; more than likely, these are the hard parts.
 If you don’t have fundamentals or infrastructure correct, brilliant bells and whistles will be irrelevant.
 - Don’t be a slave to history.
 Don’t let existing code dictate future code.
 All code can be replaced if it is no longer appropriate.
 Even within one program, don’t let what you’ve already done constrain what you do next—be ready to refactor (see Topic 40, Refactoring, on page 209).
 This decision may impact the project schedule.
 The assumption is that the impact will be less than the cost of not making the change

 ## O Notation